Connect wireless rear speakers to your Samsung soundbar for surround sound

 The difference between 2.0ch, 5.1ch, and Dolby Atmos/DTS:X

-There is a difference between how many speakers you have and how many channels you have, although both use the same type of numbering.
-Even if your soundbar comes with a lot of of speakers, or you add additional speakers using the Rear Speaker Kit, you'll still want a soundbar with good sound processing in order to have a lot of channels and truly get an immersive experience from all those speakers.
+There is a difference between how many speakers and how many channels you have, although both use the same type of numbering.
+Even if your soundbar comes with a lot of speakers, or you add additional speakers using the Rear Speaker Kit, you'll still want a soundbar with good sound processing in order to have a lot of channels and truly get an immersive experience and positional audio from all those speakers.
 You can see the specifications for your model on our support site (just find your model) or in your user manual.